vinhltt/tihonspec/.tihonspec/commands/sub-workspace/init.md

 ---
-description: Initialize a new project configuration in the current directory
+description: Initialize a new sub-workspace configuration in the current directory
 ---

 ## Purpose

-Create a new `.tihonspec.yaml` configuration file for the current project.
+Create a new `.tihonspec.yaml` configuration file for the current sub-workspace.

 ## Usage

 ```
-/project.init [project-name]
+/sub-workspace.init [sub-workspace-name]
 ```

 ## Execution Steps

-### Step 1: Determine Project Name
+### Step 1: Determine Sub-workspace Name

-1. If argument provided: use as project name
+1. If argument provided: use as sub-workspace name
 2. If no argument: use current directory name
 3. Convert to lowercase, replace spaces with hyphens